 Historically treated as a treasured member of the family, the Tibetan Terrier makes an affectionate and amiable companion.
 He is an eager helper, responding well to positive reinforcement and consistent obedience training.
 His playful energy and strength make him a natural athlete, and he can do very well in agility, flyball and other competitions.

 Energy and strength aside, the Tibetan Terrier is prone to hereditary and congenital conditions that can adversely affect his health — not to mention your family’s budget.
 Some of the conditions and illnesses Tibetan Terriers are prone to include knee and hip problems such as luxating patellas and hip dysplasia; eye conditions such as lens luxation and progressive retinal atrophy; and neurological issues such as neuronal ceroid lipofuscinosis.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Tibetan Terrier inherits anything more than his mom’s bad knees or his dad’s bad hips, you’re covered.